mattherman/MbDotNet/README.md

 https://www.nuget.org/packages/MbDotNet

-The project currently targets .NET Standard 2.0, which is compatible with .NET Framework 4.6.1+.
+The project currently multi-targets .NET Standard 2.0 and .NET 10, using System.Text.Json for serialization in both.
+The .NET Standard 2.0 target is compatible with .NET Framework 4.6.1+.
 If you need to use it in a project targeting an older framework version, such as .NET Framework 4.5, please use version 3.x of the package.

 ## Upgrading from v4 (or earlier) to v5